Generate depth contours

 When generating depth contours from a TIN model containing large triangles, it happens often that sharp edges appear in the contour lines.
 To make the lines look more pleasant for the eye, you can enable the "Use contour smoothing" option to use a B-Spline algorithm to smoothen the lines.
 Please note that choosing a higher smoothing level will slow down the contour generation process.

 The level settings allows you to set the degree of smoothing.
-When using level 1, just a little bit of smoothing is applied, while level 9 applies the most.
+When using level 1, a small amount of smoothing is applied, while level 9 applies the most.
 A good value to start with is level 5.
 When contours are starting to cross, you might want to try a lower level.

 Select a smoothing level to remove unnatural sharp edges.